-Located in Nepal’s mid-hills on the northern fringe of the Kathmandu Valley, Shivapuri Peak is a bit of a strenuous days hike away from the small gated entrance of Shivapuri Nagarjun National Park.
+Located in Nepal’s mid-hills on the northern fringe of the Kathmandu Valley, Shivapuri Peak is a bit of a strenuous days hike away from the small gated entrance of Shivapuri National Park hiking trail.

 I’ve always been accustomed to hikes; after all I was based out of several very popular areas for hiking such as The Ocala National Forest and Colorado’s Independence Pass, but this hike was almost more than I could handle…almost.